01. Mesothelioma Survival Rate

 Patients should discuss staging and prognosis questions with a mesothelioma doctor.
 The doctor can help patients understand how staging may affect their mesothelioma prognosis.

-In addition to tumor location, stage of disease and patient age and gender, there are a variety of other factors that impact survival rates, including:
+In addition to tumor location, stage of disease and patient age and gender, a variety of other factors impact survival rates, including:

 Ultimately, patients should discuss their diagnosis with their physician to better understand survival expectations for their individual cases.